MUSC Bulletin | General Information

 Repayment of the loan is required over a 10-year period.
 Deferment of repayment is allowed under specified conditions.

 Federal Direct Subsidized Stafford Loan - The Federal Direct Subsidized Stafford Loan is a low interest education loan made by the federal government to students who have documented need.
 This loan is administered by the U.S. Department of Education.
 Eligibility is limited to students enrolled at least half time and who maintain satisfactory academic progress.
 The federal government pays all interest payments on the student’s behalf while the student is enrolled in school at least half time or during any approved deferment periods.
 The interest rate for all Federal Direct Subsidized Stafford Loan varies based on grade level.
 Annual loan maximums are $5,500 for a third, fourth, or fifth year undergraduate student.
-Effective with periods of enrollment beginning on or after 7/1/12, graduate and professional students are not eligible to borrow Direct Subsidized Loans.
+Graduate and professional students are not eligible to borrow Direct Subsidized Loans.

 Note: The cumulative, lifetime loan maximums for the Federal Direct Stafford Loans (both subsidized and unsubsidized) are $31,000 for a dependent undergraduate student, $57,500 for an independent undergraduate student, and $138,500 for a graduate or professional student (including loans for undergraduate study.)
 Students enrolled in the Doctorate of Pharmacy, Masters or Doctorate of Health Admininstration, Doctorate of Medicine, or Doctorate of Dental Medicine programs may qualify for additional unsubsidized Stafford Loan amounts.

 Federal Direct PLUS Loans - The Federal Direct PLUS Loan program offers to graduate students and to parents of students who are classified as “dependent” by the appropriate federal statutes regulating federal financial aid.
 This loan is administered by the U.S. Department of Education.
 Eligibility is limited to students enrolled at least half time and who maintain satisfactory academic progress.
-The interest rate is 6.41% in 2013-2014 and interest rates are now subject to change July 1 each year.
-This is a 4.204% origination feefor 2013-2014; subject to change in 2014-2015.
 Graduate students and parents may borrow up the the unmet cost of attendance for the student.
 Parents are responsible for all interest charges from the date of disbursement of PLUS funds; repayment of the loans may be deferred.
 Parents should contact the Direct Loan Program to request a deferment on a PLUS loan.

 Federal Work Study Program (FWS) - The Federal Work Study Program provides on-campus jobs to students pursuing an undergraduate or graduate degree who can demonstrate financial need.
 The money earned is to be used for educational expenses and is considered part of the institution’s aid to the student.
 Pay rates meet the federal minimum wage standards and the University’s pay scale guidelines.
 Students receive an hour’s pay for an hour’s work.